br492133/Survivor/README.md

 # RESEARCH METHOD

-Raters will observe pre-recorded The reality TV show Survivor provides an ideal scenario for testing the variables presented by the problem that is the focus of this study.

-Survivor consists of a team collaboration period and an individual post-collaboration period.
-Teams are Ad hoc and compete in a wide array of cognitive and physical team challenges, and only one individual ultimately wins the competition.

-For the purposes of this study the following details apply:

-<ins>Sample Population:</ins> Survivor contestants (taken as a cross-section of the US demographic)

-<ins>Sample Size:</ins> 80-120 (this represents 2-3 teams in each of 40 seasons )

-<ins>Independent Variables:</ins>
+What is the name of this method Qual Quant something clever

+## Aparatus<br>

+### Model<br>

+The survivor model offers several factors that make it an excellent sample set for observation of teamwork quality measures in the context outlined by the research questions posed by this study.
+The show includes 20 years’ worth of recorded seasons which include contestants from a wide variety of social backgrounds and regions around the United States.
+Contestants initially compete as part of Ad hoc teams.
+The team challenges that contestants compete in require a wide array of teamwork behaviors and offer ample observation of teamwork quality measures.
+During the team phase of competition, the winner-take-all nature of the overall contest is overtly known to all contestants, as is the fact that only the Final 4 get the opportunity to compete for the overall prize.<br>

+### Tool<br>
+Martin Hoegl and Hans Georg Gemuenden’s (2001) Teamwork Quality (TWQ) framework provided a useful tool that is ideal for this study because is allows researchers to quantitatively measure teamwork quality using 38 measures across 6 facets.
+The tool has been validated and used extensively in the study of teamwork quality.
+It is easily translatable to the Survivor model because it uses a Likert scale and allows a range of recorders to input observations with minimal training.<br>

+chop in visuals)

+**Measures**
+chop in visuals)

 Facets of Teamwork Quality
 - Communication